 A Sailor Bringing up his Hammock, Pallas, 1774

 A sailor bringing up his hammock, Pallas, Gabriel Bray, 1774, National Maritime Museum.

-His cap is probably a Monmouth/Dutch knit cap, though it could be a round hat with a very short brim.
+He wears a round "buck hat" with narrow upturned brim.
 The hair peeking beneath is the familiar loose hair, hanging about shoulder length.

-The artists skimped a bit on the details of the short jacket, but we can conclude that it is the fairly standard waist length blue wool, most likely single breasted, and appears to have slash cuffs.
+Bray skimped a bit on the details of the short jacket, but we can conclude that it is the fairly standard waist length blue wool worn with closed mariner's cuffs.
+The lines that Bray has painted on the lapels appears to indicate the jacket is double breasted, but I wouldn't swear to it.
 The neckcloth is a light orange (or faded red), tied in what appears to a square knot.
-His waistcoat is waist length and brown, but this Jack is turned at just such an angle that it is impossible to make out the button arrangement on the piece.
+It is difficult to tell if the sailor is wearing just his shirt beneath, or a waistcoat.

 Breeches are often hidden beneath petticoat trousers (see Bostonians Paying the Exciseman), but here Bray puts them on full display.
 The sailor wears a pair of blue breeches, matching the color of the jacket and suggesting that perhaps they are cut from the same fabric.
 The breeches are tightly fitted above his notably pronounced calves, and the knees appear to be fitted with cloth covered buttons, as the color matches exactly.
 The sailor's stockings are white.
 His shoes are pointed toe with rectangular white metal buckles.